danitzastaubin/danitzastaubin/README.md

-- 👋 Hi, My name is Danitza.
+- 👋 Hi, My name is Danitza!
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning the foundations of Data Analytics.
 I am currently working on earning a certification in Professional Data Analytics via Google.